About Business, Corporate, & Commercial Law

 The University of Wisconsin Law School, continuing its tradition of law in action, has created a clinical program in which law students provide essential legal services to start-up entrepreneurs on campus.
 Students, trained in the legal challenges of creating a new business, counsel their clients in diverse matters including corporate, finance, intellectual property, tax, insurance and other legal issues confronting the new businesses.
 Participating students receive supervision from both faculty and private sector lawyers.

 Student Organizations & Related Activities

-Here are some of the full-time faculty who teach or have an interest in this practice area:
+Here are some of the faculty who teach or have an interest in this practice area:

 In addition to our full-time faculty, the Law School's adjunct faculty members — prominent practicing lawyers and judges — bring their specialized knowledge and experience to the classroom.
 Filter by "Adjunct" in the Law School Directory for a full list.